 Caring for your Hydrangeas

 Gardening does not stop when the roots hit the soil.
-It is not simply planting, but a whole slew of responsibilities to ensure the seeds you planted develop into something healthy and beautiful.
+It is not simply planting but a whole slew of responsibilities to ensure the seeds you planted develop into something healthy and beautiful.
 The thrill of gardening is that the amount of effort and attention put into the care of a plant will directly equal the amount of joy and happiness the caretaker receives when the plant is in gorgeous bloom.
 Most people have preconceived notions that shrubbery is bland.
-The first image to come to mind is a bare bush, that is knee to chest high, and requires more work than it’s worth.
+The first image to come to mind is a bare bush that is knee to chest high and requires more work than it’s worth.
 The hydrangea shrub alters all perceptions of shrubbery, flaunting magnificent flower heads and a vast assortment of colors.
 They are one of the more elegant members of the shrub world and are relatively easy to maintain.
-Like perennial plants, these type shrubs blooms for decades.
+Like perennial plants, these types of shrubs have blooms for decades.

-In bloom, hydrangeas paint the world with their extravagant and subtle colors.
+In bloom, hydrangeas paint the world with their elegant and subtle colors.
 The specific color of each hydrangea is made possible by a whole list of factors.
 A group of seedlings can all turn out with different colors based on soil type, fertilizer, and the chemical makeup of your backyard garden.
 Changing the color of your hydrangeas is also possible.
 Determine the pH balance of your soil and add either sulfur (for bluish hues) or limestone (for pinkish hues).
-Try adding different amounts and types of fertilizer and chemicals to different variations of hydrangeas each year to fully appreciate how unique these flowers are.
+Try adding different amounts and types of fertilizer and chemicals to different variations of hydrangeas each year to appreciate how unique these flowers are full.
 Hydrangeas allow you to have a rainbow of colors right in the comfort of your backyard or in any homemade flower arrangements.